-You may want to add a calf strap to your RoughRider to keep your feet from slipping backward off the footrests.
-You can add a calf strap by wrapping a piece of material, such as webbing or heavy cloth, around the footrest tubes.
+If you lose the calf strap that comes with your RoughRider, you can add one by wrapping a piece of material such as webbing or heavy cloth around the footrest tubes.

 A seat positioning belt may be useful to improve your control and keep your buttocks seated in the wheelchair.
 A lap belt can also help you feel more secure when riding your wheelchair.
 You can add a lap belt by attaching two strips of soft material, such as webbing, to the guide tubes (the inner curved tube on side frame) or to the back tubes and connecting the strips together with a buckle.